 - Hang larger laminated copies of the NPP in examination rooms and waiting room, allowing patients to read it while waiting for their doctor

 - Set a stack of printed copies of the NPP at point-of-service locations

 - Email the NPP to patients who have agreed to electronic communications

 When you change or revise your NPP, you must make the new copies available upon request and update your website to provide the revised NPP or information about how to obtain it.
 You do not need to redistribute the revised NPP to patients who have received a copy of the previous version.

-The HIPAA Privacy Rule requires you to distribute a notice of privacy practices to every patient under your care.
-The NPP should make patients aware of their rights to their health information, how they can exercise those rights, and your organization’s responsibilities and practices designed to keep their information private.
+The HIPAA Privacy Rule requires you to distribute a Notice of Privacy Practices (NPP) to every patient under your care.
+This NPP document makes patients aware of their rights to their health information, how they can exercise those rights, and your organization’s responsibilities and practices designed to keep their information private.

 Make sure you include all required statements, design the NPP for patients’ ease of use, and distribute it appropriately.
 Supply your staff members with copies of the NPP and make sure they understand their responsibilities.